Deployment & Authorization

 Adding roles scope to token

-- Click on Configure a new mapper.
+Configure a new mapper. - Click on

-- Set the name as roles, select theMapper TypeasUser Client Role, setToken Claim Nameasrolesand selectClaim JSON TypeasString.
+roles, select theMapper TypeasUser Client Role, setToken Claim Nameasrolesand selectClaim JSON TypeasString. - Click

-- Click Save.
+Save.

 Attaching Roles to User

-- Click on Usersmenu option and clickadmin.
+Usersmenu option and clickadmin. - Go to

-- Go to Role Mappingtab, clickAssign role, selectClient roleand pick bothnebraska_adminandnebraska_memberroles and click onAssign.
+Role Mappingtab, clickAssign role, selectClient roleand pick bothnebraska_adminandnebraska_memberroles and click onAssign.
 If you want to provide only member access, select thenebraska_memberrole only.

 Nebraska